Guide General

 Organizations can join as full members or work through NIRs in countries like China, Japan, South Korea, Taiwan, and others.

-Reference: APNIC Membership
+Reference: APNIC Membership and the APNIC Member Fee Schedule

 LACNIC